electron/electron/docs/api/crash-reporter.md

 **Note:** If you need to send additional/updated `extra` parameters after your first call `start` you can call `addExtraParameter`.

+**Note:** Parameters passed in `extra`, `globalExtra` or set with `addExtraParameter` have limits on the length of the keys and values.
+Key names must be at most 64 bytes long, and values must be no longer than 128 bytes.
+Keys with names longer than the maximum will be silently ignored.
+Key values longer than the maximum length will be truncated.

 **Note:** Calling this method from the renderer process is deprecated.

 ### `crashReporter.getLastCrashReport()`